Jakewh/Jakewh/README.md

 - 👋 Hi, I’m Jakub Kolář aka @Jakewh.
 Made in Czech republic in 1987.
 - 👀 I’m interested in Python.
 I am also interested in vineyards and wine production, modern technology, Linux and open source.
 - 🌱 I am currently learning to better understand Python.
-In the future, I plan to deal with SQL and Qt.
-- 💞️ I’m looking to collaborate on ...?
+- 💞️ I'm looking for collaboration on any project where I can consolidate my foundations in Python and further improve.
 - 📫 You can contact me at kolarkuba@gmail.com

 <HR>